What is defensive driving?

 One of the most important situations when you should increase your gap is when you are being tailgated.
 When a tailgater crowds you, allow extra room between your car and the car ahead.
 That way, if you need to slow down, you can do so gradually.
 You do not want to have to brake suddenly when you are too close to the car in front; the result could be that your car would get smashed in the rear by the tailgater.

 When you Enroll in a traffic school program, you will learn about the topics mentioned above and more.
 A motor vehicle can be a safe mode of transportation, or it can be a very dangerous weapon.
 If you want to learn how to increase the chances of making it to your destination in one piece, complete our traffic school online today.
 The program is ComedyTrafficSchool.com.
 Take online traffic school the fun way with our award winning course.
-Our traffic school course is the perfect choice for anyone who recently received a traffic ticket; keep your driving record clean, your auto insurance rates low and become a better, safer driver!
+Our traffic school course is the perfect choice for anyone who recently received a traffic ticket; keep points masked from your driving record, your auto insurance rates low and become a better, safer driver!